 Fundamentals of Journalism (3, TBA) An introductory course that emphasizes article writing and also touches on digital photography and layout design.
 (Also, COMM 2230)

 ENGL 2231/3231

-Newspaper Practicum (2, Fall and Spring) Participation on the staff of the college's student newspaper.
+Newspaper Practicum (3, Fall & Spring) Participation on the staff of the college's student newspaper.
 Upper division credit may be granted after two semesters are taken at lower division level.
-(This course is graded pass/fail)

 ENGL 2240/3241